ramezrafla/redis-oplog/README.md

 ## Results

 - We reduced the number of meteor instances by 3x
-- No more out of memory and CPU spikes in Meteor -- stabler loads
+- No more out of memory and CPU spikes in Meteor -- more stable loads which slowly goes up with number of users
 - Faster updates (including to client) given fewer DB hits and less data sent to redis (and hence, the other meteor instances' load is reduced)
 - We substantially reduced the load on our DB instances -- from 80% to 7% on primary (secondaries went up a bit, which is fine as they were idle anyway)